 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, Kyushu Electric Power Company, Incorporated reported total carbon emissions of approximately 41,780,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 22,110,000,000 kg CO2e, Scope 2 emissions of approximately 100,000 kg CO2e, and Scope 3 emissions totalling around 19,670,000,000 kg CO2e.
-Notably, the Scope 3 emissions comprise significant contributions from fuel and energy-related activities, which account for about 14,440,000,000 kg CO2e.
-Kyushu Electric has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions by 47% per megawatt-hour (MWh) by the fiscal year 2031, using 2021 as the baseline year.
-Additionally, the company targets a 47% reduction in Scope 1 and 3 emissions from all sold electricity within the same timeframe.
-Furthermore, it aims for a 25% reduction in absolute Scope 3 emissions related to fuel and energy activities and the use of sold products by 2031.
-These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with efforts to limit global warming to well below 2°C. Kyushu Electric's commitment reflects a proactive approach to addressing climate change and reducing its carbon footprint in the energy sector.
+In 2023, Kyushu Electric Power Company, Incorporated reported total carbon emissions of approximately 33,410,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 17,800,000,000 kg CO2e, Scope 2 emissions of approximately 60,000 kg CO2e, and Scope 3 emissions amounting to about 15,610,000,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 47% per megawatt-hour (MWh) by FY2031, using FY2021 as the baseline.
+Additionally, it plans to cut Scope 1 and Scope 3 emissions from all sold electricity by the same percentage within the same timeframe.
+For Scope 3 emissions related to energy-related activities and the use of sold products, Kyushu Electric aims for a 25% reduction by FY2030.
+These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to well below 2°C. The company’s commitment reflects a proactive approach to addressing climate change and reducing its carbon footprint in the energy sector.

 Access structured emissions data, company-specific emission factors, and source documents